mishamishi/mishamishi/README.md

 Hi there 👋

-My name is Militza, though I also go by Millie — a multidisciplinary digital designer , passionate about storytelling through visual media.
-I’m based in Mexico and currently studying Programming and Digital Transformation.
+My name is Militza, though I also go by Millie.
+I’m a multidisciplinary digital designer based in Mexico, passionate about storytelling through visual media, interaction, and digital experiences.
+I’m currently studying Programming and Digital Transformation, where I’m expanding my creative practice through technology and interactive design.

-If you can’t find me reading webtoons at home, I am most likely sketchking at the nearest cafe.
+When I’m away from my screen, I’m usually reading webtoons, sketching at a café, or collecting inspiration through photography and everyday visual culture.